AZO234/Arduino_SSD1306/README.md

 Library of OLED modules connect with SSD1306(I2C bus).

+First constrast instance of class SSD1306_I2C.
-First call Initialize(I2CAddressOfOLED, MaxX, MaxY, 1);
+Next call Initialize(I2CAddressOfOLED, MaxX, MaxY, 1);
 Then draw with SetPixel(); to framebuffer.
 Finally call Refresh(); to display from framebuffer.